 On The Water

 On the Water(OTW) is MUCC’s volunteer watershed habitat improvement program.
 It was recently launched spring of 2019 and is fully funded by the Consumers Energy Foundation.
-OTW wants to have a positive impact on freshwater and habitats throughout the state.
-We also want to connect and engage Michigan residents to their natural resources by highlighting and educating the importance of freshwater.
+OTW wants to have a positive impact on freshwater and habitats throughout the state and to connect and engage Michigan residents to their natural resources by highlighting and educating the importance of freshwater.

 In 2019, On the Water has successfully held eight field events in Michigan.
 203 individuals have participated in an OTW event which totals 756.5 volunteer hours.
 The bodies of water that have benefited from these events are the Red Cedar River, Manistee River, Clinton River, Lake Lansing, Flint River, Battle Creek River, Munuscong River, and Shiawassee River State Game Area.